jcbendernh/MX-Chip-with-Dynamics-365-Connected-Field-Service/README.md

 NOTE:  If you do not get the Device connection string field in the window above, try doing a hard reset on the MX CHIP by holding down both the A & B buttons for a few seconds.

 7. Now you should see telemetry coming from your custom named MX chip.
-You can view this by downloading the Azure Device Explorer Twin and pasting the IoT Hub Connection Sting into the Configuration tab.
+You can view this by downloading the <a href="https://github.com/Azure/azure-iot-sdk-csharp/tree/master/tools/DeviceExplorer" target="_blank">Azure Device Explorer Twin</a> and pasting the IoT Hub Connection Sting into the Configuration tab.
 Once you have done so, go to the Data tab and select your device and click Monitor…

-NOTE:  The IoT Hub Connection string can be obtained by going into the Azure portal and under your Connected Field Service resource group, select your IoT Hub and click on the <b>Shared access polices</b> blade.
+NOTE:  The IoT Hub Connection string can be obtained by going into the <a href="https://portal.azure.com" target="_blank">Azure portal</a> and under your Connected Field Service resource group, select your IoT Hub and click on the <b>Shared access polices</b> blade.
 Once it is loaded, click the <b>iothubowner</b> policy and copy the <b>Connection string-primary key</b>.

 Since the MX Chip firmware for IoT Central device sends telemetry a little different than the web simulator or other devices, we will need to modify our queries for the Stream Analytics jobs.
 If you enabled the Power BI integration during the Connected Field Service setup, you will have 2 Stream Analytics jobs in your Connected Field Service resource group.
 The following steps show how to configure these jobs so that both the MX Chip and the web simulators can send data simultaneously via the IoT Hub and ultimately into Dynamics.